forrestbradbury/MakerLab/README.md

+**UPDATES:**
+**Since publishing these course materials, I've worked in collaboration with other teachers to extend and improve materials for supporting open inquiry labs.
+Our collaborative work can be found here:  https://edusources.nl/materials/04566738-bd6f-49c6-a2d9-f64a3885394b**
+**And an article on design of open inquiry labs can be found here:  https://edusources.nl/materials/15cc57c2-f271-47e6-99b4-1e57de1c2af1**
+**And my own updated Maker Lab materials can be found here:  https://edusources.nl/materials/06a621ae-92d3-4cdc-a416-433bb372e116**

+**This GitHub repository contains the materials from the first course iteration, and will remain unchanged due to lack of time.
+Thus anyone interested in the evolution of the course design and materials is directed to the links above.**

 # MakerLab

  course materials for supporting scientific open inquiries with sensors and microcontrollers

 This collection of materials supports open-inquiry physical science experiments in Bachelor's level lab courses.
 Their open-source publication has been expedited because they serve as a model for pandemic-resilient science labs (https://arxiv.org/abs/2006.06881).
 Most of the materials have been written as Jupyter Notebook documents and other text-based formats, lending themselves to further collaborative development, adaptation, and expansion within this git repository.